Ajax Public Library: Makerspace

 The McLean branch contains a library makerspace.
 This workspace gives library card holders access to specialized equipment for a small fee.
 The Ajax Makerspace contains a vinyl cutting machine, 3d printer, soldering station, laser cutter, button/magnet maker, book/coil binder, and large format printer, among other digital tools.

 Technology

 All branches of the Ajax Public Library include public access to computers and free wireless internet.
 The library also loans mobile hotspots, which can be borrowed for up to 21 days.

 Digital content

 An Ajax Public Library card gives access to different online services such as audiobooks, e-books, comics, and graphic novels, digital newspapers and magazines, movies and TV shows, and music.

 The library is partnered with Hoopla, which free offers access to different media such as audiobooks, ebooks, music and TV shows.

 Ajax Archives

 The Ajax Archives was established by town council in 2010.
 In 2022, the management of the archives was transferred from the Town of Ajax to the Ajax Public Library.
-The archives contain a collection of municipal records of permanent value and include photos, documents, and books.
-Many items in the collection have been digitized and can be accessed online.
+Ajax Archives preserves municipal records of permanent value and collects private records from individuals and organizations that help tell the story of the Town of Ajax.
+Its collection focuses on documenting the area’s historical development, the people who shaped the community, and the Town’s connection to HMS Ajax.